American Canyon High School: Campus

-Student body

-According to the California Department of Education, the school's student body in 2018 was 37% Hispanic, 29% Filipino, 12% white, 9% African-American and 6% Asian, with the remainder from other groups.

 Green features

 The school was the first in the nation to complete the certification process of the Collaborative for High Performance Schools, a green compliance standard.

 The school has natural day lighting in all classrooms, as well as the gymnasium and the multi-purpose room, in order to save electricity.
 Automatic controls turn off electrical lights when natural lighting is sufficient.
 It is equipped with low flow water fixtures and the sports fields are irrigated with reclaimed water.
 It is expected that it will use about half the potable water of a conventional school design of the same size.

 Solar photovoltaic panels are integrated into many of the windows.
 Installation of a $5 million solar photovoltaic field was delayed because of state budget cutbacks.
 After its dedication on November 16, 2011, the system began generating 1 megawatt of electricity, and produces between 60% and 80% of the school's energy needs.

 The high school utilizes an energy efficient geothermal HVAC system based on holes bored deep underground.
 There are about 300 bores, each 350 ft deep.
 The HVAC system was installed by Bell Products of Napa, CA.

 The school district paid $4.6 million to purchase 312 acre of vacant open space in December 2008 in order to mitigate risks to the threatened species known as the California red-legged frog caused by the school construction.